i-abdullahirshad/gamepadscheck/src/content/articles/remap-controller-buttons-on-pc.md

 **Buttons doubled or firing twice.** Two remapping tools are both active.
 Close one.

 **Remap does nothing.** The game may be reading raw input that bypasses your remapping layer.
-Check whether the game has its own controller settings, and try toggling Steam Input on or off.
+If your [controller works in Steam but not in game](/controller-works-in-steam-but-not-in-game/), check whether the game has its own controller settings, and try toggling Steam Input on or off.

 **A button feels delayed after remapping.** Check for an activator such as a long press or double press binding, which waits before resolving.